Presunto

 Presunto (/pt/) is dry-cured ham from Portugal, similar to Italian prosciutto or Spanish jamón.
-Among the wide variety of presuntos in Portugal, the most famous are presunto from Chaves, produced in the north of Portugal, and that from the Alentejo, in the south, made from local Alentejano pigs.
+Among the wide variety of presuntos in Portugal, the best known are presunto from Chaves, produced in the north of Portugal, and from the Alentejo, in the south, made from local Alentejano pigs.

 Several varieties of presunto are protected by European law with geographical indications.

 Etymology

 The word is from Vulgar Latin past participle persunctus, ultimately from the verb sugo, 'to suck', and is unrelated to identical words in Italian and Spanish coming from the also past participle praesumptus, ultimately from sumo, 'to (under)take, occupy' (see wikt:presunto).

 Presunto PDO and IGP

 In March 2014, six varieties of presunto were protected by European law registered with protected designation of origin: